Timinator2000/Algorithm_X/18 - your turn/01 - harmless rooks.md

         return -col_header.size
 ```

-A single `-` sign is all that is needed.
+A single `-` sign is all that is needed!
 As long as a rook can be placed, Algorithm X will continue exploring, looking for a solution that covers all `AttackLine`s.
 Backtracking will __only__ happen when the matrix shows that none of the remaining `AttackLine`s can be covered by any rook placement.

 # Counting Rooks